Articles on: Forms & Assessments

 How do I send a Smart Form to a client?

-When smart forms are sent, the recipient will receive an email containing a link to the online portal where they can complete the form.
-Depending on your access code settings, they might also receive an access code via either SMS or email.
+When a Smart Form is sent, the recipient receives an email containing a link to the online portal, where they can complete the form.
+Depending on your access code settings, they may also receive an access code via SMS or email.

-To send a smart form with Email access codes used, or no access codes, you'll need to have:
+To send a Smart Form with Email access codes used, or no access codes, you will need to have:

-And to send a smart form with SMS access codes turned on, you'll need to have:
+And to send a Smart Form with SMS access codes turned on, you will need to have:

 SMS credits on your account

-Smart forms can be sent in 2 different ways from WriteUpp:
+Smart Forms can be sent in two different ways from WriteUpp:

 As a link inserted into an email from anywhere in WriteUpp

-Both ways of sending a smart form result in the same outcome, but there are a couple of advantages of sending forms by adding the link to an email.
+Both ways of sending a Smart Form result in the same outcome, but there are a couple of advantages to sending forms by adding the link to an email.
 These are:

 Forms can be embedded within automated appointment messages, like confirmations and reminders

-Multiple forms to be sent within the same email
+Multiple forms can be sent within the same email

-Both consent and smart forms to be sent at the same time
+Both Consent and Smart Forms can be sent at the same time

-You have an opportunity to personalise the email a client receives when you send them a smart form
+You have the opportunity to personalise the email the client receives when you send them the Smart Form(s)

-Add the recipient in the To field, and either choose a template or add a subject and content to the body of your email
+Select the recipient from the To field, and add a subject and content to the body of your email, or select a template.

-To add a form, click on the Forms icon within the email toolbar:
+To add a form, click on the Forms icon within the toolbar:

-The form will be added to the body of your email as a link:
+The form will then be added to the body of your email as a link:

 Please do not edit the URL associated with the link, as this is what takes the client to the form when they click on it.
-Editing the URL will break the link and it will not work
+Editing the URL will break the link and prevent it from working.

 Finish composing your message and then click on Send Email.

-Access codes for smart forms sent this way will use what you have selected in your general settings under ‘Smart Form completion’.
-For example, if you have email selected, then the recipient will receive access codes for the linked smart forms via email.
+Access codes for smart forms sent this way will use what you have selected in your General settings under ‘Smart Form completion’.
+For example, if you have Email selected, then the recipient will receive access codes for the linked Smart Forms via email.
+You can read more about customising access codes for Smart Forms here.

 To send a standalone Smart Form: